-While no QLCHT homes have yet attained accreditation, the Lifemark principles and universal design are discussed with designers and applied to QLCHT developments where practical and viable.
+While no QLCHT homes have yet attained accreditation, universal design principles are discussed with designers and applied to QLCHT developments where practical and viable.

-The Government's Public Housing entity, Kāinga Ora, has set a goal of ensuring 15% of the new homes it is building across the country meet universal design standards, and the rest meet as many as possible.
+The Government's Public Housing entity, Kāinga Ora, has set a goal of ensuring 15% of the new homes it is building across the country meet universal design standards.